lmuntaner/tech-introduction-product-people/docs/intro-cs/languages.md

 ## Fun fact

-Javascript was officially called LiveScript when it was first releaser.
+Javascript was officially called LiveScript when it was first released.

 However, it was renamed to JavaScript in a later release.
 It was a marketing trick to take advantage of the hype around Java at the time.